 Book List (books not included)

-The Pouch Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
+The Pouch Boomerang is a digital downloadable product that features copywork and dictation passages from a specific read aloud novel.

 It is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context, using copywork and dictation.
 It is a language arts resource that equips you, the homeschooling parent, to fulfill your best intentions related to:

 The practices of copywork and dictation teach your children the fundamentals of written communication.
 These practices naturally facilitate the development of accurate mechanics in the context of quality literature (the best words, in the best style, accurately edited).

 You and your child will read the passage out loud to hear the musicality of the language, to notice the correct use of apostrophes or semi-colons, to note new vocabulary and tricky spellings, to pay attention to the grammatical structure or the special dialog punctuation.
 The Boomerang supplies you with notes to help you notice what you might overlook in the passage.
 The Boomerang helps you identify why the writing works and is enjoyable to read, as well as highlighting excellent uses of punctuation or alliteration or description.

 After you’ve enjoyed the passage together, your child will either copy it into a copy book attempting to reproduce it exactly, paying close attention to all of the spelling and mechanical demands of the passage (copywork), or you will read the passage to your child and he or she will write it out onto a sheet of paper while listening to you, attempting to remember how to punctuate and spell the passage correctly (dictation).
 Copywork/dictation done about once a week over several years does more to increase your child’s ability to punctuate and spell correctly than any other practice I’ve ever run across.